icivico/shootme-ha/README.md

 Running
 -------
-* Start balancer with:
+* cd to sip-balancer folder and start it:

-<balancer-path>$ java -jar sip-balancer-jar-1.6.0.FINAL-jar-with-dependencies.jar -mobicents-balancer-config=./lb-configuration.properties
+$ java -jar sip-balancer-jar-1.6.0.FINAL-jar-with-dependencies.jar -mobicents-balancer-config=./lb-configuration.properties

-* Start all the instances with:
+* cd to each shootme instance folder and start it:

-<nodeX-path>$ ./run.sh
+$ ./run.sh

 Now you can call to sip-balancer external port and will see the call progresing on one of the nodes.